 ‘Tis the season.

-First comes the champagne, the fruitcake, and the holiday cheer.
-Then, as companies start new budget years, review staffing plans, realign business units, and assess the skills they need for the coming year… the layoffs begin.
+As companies start new budget years, review staffing plans, realign business units, and assess the skills they need for the coming year… the layoffs begin.

 If you’re worried about getting laid off, and if you happen to have a sense that it might be coming, you can take some steps to soften the transition.